 Teamwork is a key component of many professions; when employees feel as if they are part of a unit, relevant outcomes are improved.
 Nurses report enhanced job satisfaction and patient care outcomes are met.
 No longer can nurses function in isolation.
 Their profession mandates teamwork and effective communication.

 About the author: Jennifer Ward, BSN, RN is a medical- surgical nurse also trained in Oncology and Long-Term Care.
 Jennifer is dedicated to evidence-based practice and shared governance.
-She especially enjoys wound care, falls prevention, patient satisfaction, and documentation initiatives.
+She especially enjoys initiatives in wound care, falls prevention, patient satisfaction, and documentation.